PrajaktaSarnaik/flavour-on-fire/README.md

 - **User Profiles with Activity History:** Enhancing user profiles to include activity history will create a more personalized experience on the platform.
 Users will be able to view their submitted recipes, track reviews and ratings they've given or received, and access their bookmarked or favorited recipes.
 This feature would foster a sense of ownership and engagement, encouraging users to be more active within the community.
 It could also include badges or milestones to celebrate user contributions, such as the number of recipes shared or reviews written.

+# Technologies & Languages Used

+- HTML 5
+- CSS
+- JavaScript
+- Python
+- [Git](https://git-scm.com/) used for version control.
+- [Github](https://www.github.com) used for online storage of codebase and Projects tool.
+- [Balsamiq](https://balsamiq.com/?gad_source=1&gclid=CjwKCAiAh6y9BhBREiwApBLHC0jMpx6kH3JjotDkFcIMUXwk7OeEREAduS6O84rCL3cecis-LOkWQhoCSscQAvD_BwE) for project design planning and wireframe creation.
+- [Django](https://www.djangoproject.com/) was used as the Python framework for the site.
+- [Cloudinary](https://cloudinary.com/) was used for cloud media storage of user uploaded images.
+- [PostgreSQL](https://www.postgresql.org/) was used to host the PostgreSQL database needed to collect and recall the users data.
+- [Heroku](https://www.heroku.com) was used to host the FLavor On Fire application.

+## Libraries & Frameworks

+- Bootstrap v5.3.3
+- Django v5.1.5
+- Django AllAuth v0.57.2
+- Django Crispy Forms v2.3
+- Crispy Bootstrap5 v0.7
+- Django Summernote v0.8.20.0
+- whitenoise v5.3.0

+# Testing

+- For all testing, please refer to the [TESTING.md](TESTING.md) file.